jiyahj2020/lesson-html-2-css-2-level-2-5things-page-1/README.md

   1. [ ] research 1

 ### Project details
-  1. Project name:
+  1. Project name: 5 things I like about monkeys
-  2. Project summary:
+  2. Project summary: In this project I will talk about 5 things that I like about monkeys
-  3. Project coordinator:
+  3. Project coordinator: Sylvester Mobley